 Critical to the evaluation of potential therapeutics (pharmacological, gene, or cell therapies) are sensitive and repeatable physiological assessments of muscle function applied to mouse models of dystrophy.
-This research core performs ex vivo, in situ, and whole animal assessments of muscle integrity and function.
-The Core perform in vitro and in situ tests of muscle function and injury, performs assessments of muscle function and integrity in living mice, and maintains in-house colonies of mouse models of DMD and LGMD.
+The Core performs ex vivo, in situ, and whole animal assessments of muscle integrity and function, and maintains in-house colonies of mouse models of DMD and LGMD.

 The long-term goal of the UF Wellstone Muscular Dystrophy Cooperative Center (MDCRC) is to promote the translation of promising emerging therapeutic targets into clinical trials for muscular dystrophy patients.
 As such, there are discovery efforts for new therapeutic targets, ongoing examinations of possible therapeutics and their impact on disease models of muscular dystrophy, and efforts to build tools necessary for human clinical trials in the muscular dystrophies.
 The Core expands upon these goals by offering the physiological assessments and colony services to fellow academics as well as industry.
 Promoting translational research takes basic discoveries into clinical trials to advance the understanding of and combat human diseases.